ganelson/inform/resources/Documentation/Writing with Inform.md

 	(Testing only.)

 	Bernardo: "Sorry to break the fourth wall, but will this program ever work?"

-Note that a `recurring` beat does not automatically make the lines (or choices) within it `recurring` in turn: in fact, the default is that they will not be.
-If that convention annoys, the following rule will reverse that:

-	When play begins:
-		repeat with L running through dialogue lines: if L is in a recurring dialogue beat: now L is recurring.

 In addition, the following adjectives can be tested at run-time: